saadmk11/try-redis-search-django/README.md

         fields = ["name", "slug"]
 ```

-**3. Run Index Django Management Command to create the index on Redis:**
+**3. Run Index Django Management Command to create the index on Redis (Only need to run once to generate Index Schema on Redis):**

 ```bash
 python manage.py index